Leniency Designs: An Operator's Manual: Estimation with Many Decision-Makers and Controls

 In practice, rather than using UJIVE or its cousins that compute the leniency measures internally, it is common for researchers to first construct an ``external'' leniency measure and then use it as an instrument in a just-identified IV regression.
 This is analogous to first computing first-stage fitted values and then using them as a single instrument, rather than directly using the standard 2SLS estimator which estimates everything in one step.
-Such ``manual 2SLS'' procedures are widely advised against \parencite[see, e.g.,][Chapter 4.2]{angrist2009mostly} and we would similarly advise against manual leniency IV estimation.
-Indeed, as shown above, subtle variations in how the leniency measure is exactly constructed and accounts for covariates can have potentially large consequences for the bias of the ultimate estimator.
-It is thus simpler and safer to use a one-step implementation like UJIVE, with established unbiasedness properties.
+Such ``manual 2SLS'' procedures are widely advised against \parencite[see, e.g.,][Chapter 4.2]{angrist2009mostly} and we would similarly advise against manual leniency IV estimation.\footnote{Likewise, we would advise against interpreting the variance of a manual (or UJIVE-derived) leniency measure as a signal of the design strength as is sometimes done in practice.
+For one thing, noise in estimation will tend to overstate the true variability in leniency.
+Properly computed UJIVE standard errors, discussed below, are sufficient for gauging the design's power.} Indeed, as shown above, subtle variations in how the leniency measure is exactly constructed and accounts for covariates can have potentially large consequences for the bias of the ultimate estimator.
+Also, just as manual 2SLS implementations lead to incorrect second-stage standard errors, so do manual leniency constructions.
+It is simpler and safer to use a one-step implementation like UJIVE, with established unbiasedness properties.\footnote{One justification for such manual leniency measure constructions is that the researcher faces missing data: there is a large sample of observations for the first-stage regression, but only a smaller subset with outcomes to estimate effects on.
+This scenario is easily handled with the UJIVE approach, which simply computes the leave-out estimate $\hat{\pi}_{-i}$ on the full sample.
+Relative to dropping the missing data, this will increase efficiency with many examiners when the true first-stage coefficients match in the samples with and without outcome data.
+Otherwise, dropping the missing data may be preferred.}